VistaCareTech/vistacare_communications_docs/docs/flows/General/Task List [Automatic].md

 <br></br>
     * Type: if
 <br></br>

-* **Condition**: Condition used to identify whether the Status attribute was changed to **Completed**, and then direct Flow to the appropriate action.
+* **Condition - If Task Has Status Completed**: Condition used to identify whether the Status attribute was changed to **Completed**, and then direct Flow to the appropriate action.
 <br></br>
     * Type: if
 <br></br>

-* **Condition 2**: Condition used to identify whether the Status attribute was changed to **In Progress**, and then direct Flow to the appropriate action.
+* **Condition - If Task Has Status In Progress**: Condition used to identify whether the Status attribute was changed to **In Progress**, and then direct Flow to the appropriate action.
 <br></br>
     * Type: if